Alfie432/NatureHacksSubmission2024/README.md

 ## Acknowledgments

-Thanks to NatureHacks for giving me the opportunity to participate in this Hackathon and bring this project to life.
+Thanks to NatureHacks by CURIE-osity for giving me the opportunity to participate in this Hackathon and bring this project to life!